Skip to content

 • Choose the “Parameters” tab

-• On this tab, the details to be provided vary based on the goods selected.
+• On this tab, the fields to be filled in vary based on the goods selected.

 • Under “Production method”, provide the required details of the production routes